freerware/workfx/README.md

 ## What is it?

-`workfx` empowers your [Fx](https://github.com/uber-go/fx) application with the ability to track and commit atomic changes to your entities.
-It essentially defines a core set of Fx modules that can be imported into your Fx application so that it can leverage [`work.Uniter`](https://github.com/freerware/work/blob/master/uniter.go) instances.
+`workfx` empowers your [Fx][fx] application with the ability to track and commit atomic changes to your entities.
+It essentially defines a core set of Fx modules that can be imported into your Fx application so that it can leverage [`work.Uniter`][uniter-doc] instances.

 ## Why use it?